Mississippi Takes Step Toward Dropping Rebel Image From Flag

-“The eyes of the state, the nation and indeed the world are on this House,” the second-ranking office in the Mississippi House, Jason White, told his colleagues.
+“The eyes of the state, the nation and indeed the world are on this House," Republican Rep. Jason White told his colleagues.

+On the other end of the Capitol, Sen. Briggs Hopson declared: “Today, you — Mississippi — have a date with destiny."

+Republican Gov. Tate Reeves said Saturday for the first time that he would sign a bill to change the flag if the Republican-controlled Legislature sends him one.
+He previously said he would not veto one — a more passive stance.

+“The argument over the 1894 flag has become as divisive as the flag itself and it's time to end it," Reeves said.

-The House and Senate voted by more than the required two-thirds majority to suspend legislative deadlines and file a bill to change the flag.
-That would allow debate on a bill as soon as Sunday.
+On Saturday, the House and Senate voted by more than the required two-thirds majority to suspend legislative deadlines and file a bill to change the flag.
+That allows debate on a bill as soon as Sunday.

 Saturday’s vote was the big test, though, because of the margin.
 Only a simple majority is needed to pass a bill.

-Republican Gov. Tate Reeves said Saturday for the first time that he would sign a bill to change the flag if the Republican-controlled Legislature sends him one.
-He had previously said that he would not veto one — a more passive stance.

-“The legislature has been deadlocked for days as it considers a new state flag,” Reeves said on social media.
-“The argument over the 1894 flag has become as divisive as the flag itself and it's time to end it.
-If they send me a bill this weekend, I will sign it."
+“I would never have thought that I would see the flag come down in my lifetime,” said Democratic Sen. Barbara Blackmon of Canton, who is African American.

-A bill will say that the current flag will be removed from state law.
-A commission would design a new flag that cannot include the Confederate battle emblem but must include the phrase “In God We Trust."
-The new design would be put on the ballot Nov.
-3. If a majority voting that day accept the new design, it would become the state flag.
-If a majority reject it, the commission would design a new flag using the same guidelines.
+A bill will erase the current Mississippi flag from state law.
+A commission will design a new flag that cannot include the Confederate battle emblem but must have the phrase “In God We Trust."
+The new design will be put on the ballot Nov.
+3. If a majority voting that day accept the new design, it will become the state flag.
+If a majority reject it, the commission will design a new flag using the same guidelines.

 “I know there are many good people who ... believe that this flag is a symbol of our Southern pride and heritage," said White, the Republican speaker pro tempore of the House.
 “But for most people throughout our nation and the world, they see that flag and think that it stands for hatred and oppression."